Average Baby Weight By Month: Is Your Baby Growing Normally?

 Baby’s Weight Ranges From 7 Pounds In Month 1 To 26 Pounds in Month 12

-The table below can be used as a guideline to look at how your baby is growing.
+The tables below can be used as a guideline to look at how your baby is growing.
 It is based on the World Health Organization (WHO) standards which describe the pattern of growth of babies in conditions conducive to optimal growth.
 The growth pattern of babies who were mostly breastfed for at least 4 months and continue to be breastfed at 12 months is reflected here.6

 Percentiles, which are used here alongside weight, help you compare your baby with other babies of the same age.
 Here’s an idea of what exactly they mean: